Jude-Gigy-IT/Wazuh-SOC-Lab/01-file-integrity-monitoring/README.md

 # MITRE ATT&CK Mapping

-Wazuh automatically enriched the alert by mapping it to the MITRE ATT&CK framework.
+Wazuh automatically linked the alert to the proper MITRE ATT&CK framework.

-MITRE ATT&CK provides a standardized way to categorize attacker behaviors, giving analysts additional context about the type of activity that generated the alert.
+MITRE ATT&CK provides a standardized way to categorize attacker behaviors, giving analysts more context about the type of activity that generated the alert.
 While this file modification was expected as part of testing, the MITRE mapping demonstrates how Wazuh helps analysts quickly understand the nature of security events.

 ### MITRE ATT&CK Information